 - Conflict of Practice – Similarly, the service or asset owned by the other team may be run in an entirely different way to what your team does.
 This could be a difference in operating rhythym (e.g. Scrum vs. Waterfall), deployment method (DevOps vs. non-DevOps), or even expectactions around maintenance and aftercare that could arise further complications

 - Conflict of Ownership – Leaning more towards the cultural side of many organisations, there could be a preconceived notion that any attempts to adjust another team’s asset or service could be deemed invasive.
 This could further complicate the trust and relationship built up to this point.

-The Diplomatic Approach - Create a contract between teams
+The diplomatic approach to dependency management – Create a contract between teams

 A more tactical approach, especially in scaled organisations, may be to focus on striking up a trusted working relationship with the team/s you have the most dependencies on in order to resolve your issues in a timely manner.

 Quite often teams start with this approach in mind, but forget to consider the other side of the equation; by requesting something from the other team, what’s in it for them?
 If you can find a scenario that ends in a mutual benefit to both teams then this can create further opportunities later in time with regards to cross-skilling and knowledge-sharing.